Skip to content

 View Log Files

-Access the application's interface to generate application logs.
-Log in to Guance, go to 【Logs】->【Data Collection】-> select pay-socket-source to view log details.
-Here you can see that the source and service have been replaced by the externally passed parameters.
+Access the application interface to generate application logs.
+Log into Guance and navigate to 【Logs】->【Data Collection】-> Select pay-socket-source to view log details.
+Here you can see that the source and service have been replaced by the external parameters passed in.

 image